-- 34. Indicators and response rates included in registration condition B3 data have been rounded to the nearest 0.1. - 35.
+- 36. Indicators and response rates included in registration condition B3 data have been rounded to the nearest 0.1. - 37.
 Any data point that is not reportable will be replaced with a symbol to indicate why, as follows: - a.
 'N' where there are fewer than 10 students in the population. - b.
 'N/A' where the provider did not report any students in the population, or did not participate in the survey. - c.
-'DP' in the case of suppression for data protection reasons.
-This is applied where the numerator is two or lower, or differs from the denominator by no more than two students. - 36.
+'DP' in the case of suppression for data protection reasons. - 38.
 Any data point that refers to a population that has not met the response rate threshold required for the DLHE survey (85 per cent of the target response rate, equivalent to 68 per cent for full-time students and 59.5 per cent for part-time students) will be shaded grey.